Img. ID: 332887

-Text column no. 7 is an exception in the scroll because it is not framed in an octagon and it contains only the names of Haman's sons (Es.
-9:6-10) written in 11 lines divided into two parts; the depiction of the death of Haman and his ten sons is incorporated between the columns of words (Es.
+The seventh column of text is an exception in the scroll because it is not framed in an octagon and it contains only the names of Haman's sons (Es.
+9:6-10) written in 11 lines divided into two half-columns and between them, the depictions of the death of Haman and his ten sons are incorporated (Es.
 7:10 and Es.
 9:14 or Es.
 9:25).
 However, in this column only Haman's sons, not Haman himself, are hanged; the identity of the eleventh hanging figure is unclear, though it may be Zeresh.
-Haman is executed on a Catherine wheel atop the gallows, a representation unique to this manuscript.
+Haman is executed on a Catherine wheel atop the gallows, a representation rarely found in megillot Esther.

-The text is surrounded by 6 depictions; three of them on the right are common with the sixth text panel.
+The text is surrounded by six depictions; three of them on the right are common with the sixth text panel.

 1. A rider on horseback (Haman?) - it is difficult to determine which particular verse of the Book of Esther this represents.